course-contents | MF-Yazılım Mühendisliği (İngilizce)

 Fifth Semester:

-LAW 301 Law Concepts for Engineering
+LCE 301 Law Concepts for Engineering

 This course provides an overview of the fundamental legal principles, regulations, and ethical responsibilities that impact engineering practice.
 The course covers topics such as intellectual property (patents, copyrights, trademarks), contract law, liability, professional ethics, workplace safety, environmental regulations, and legal standards relevant to engineering projects.
 Students learn how to navigate the legal landscape in their professional activities, understand the implications of their decisions, and recognize the importance of ethical and legal compliance in engineering work.
 Emphasis is placed on real-world case studies and practical examples that help future engineers make informed, responsible choices in their careers.